 4 Enplanements are for Delta and its regional carrier service provided by Compass and SkyWest.
+Compass Air recently announced that it would cease operating in April 2020.

 5 Effective December 9, 2013, AMR Corporation, along with its subsidiaries American Airlines and American Eagle, merged with US Airways Group, Inc. American Airlines and US Airways began operating as a single airline (under the American brand) in October 2015.
 Enplanements are for both American and US Airways and American's regional carrier service provided by Compass.
+Compass Air recently announced that it would cease operating in April 2020.